dentarg/auth0-blog/_posts/2017-02-15-introducing-auth0-hooks.md

 Introduction of Auth0 Hooks does not affect any existing Auth0 Rules.
 Your rules continue to work unchanged.

 Auth0 Hooks provide a foundation for a new extensibility mechanism in Auth0.
-All future extensibility points in the platfrom will build on top of Auth0 Hooks.
+All future extensibility points in the platform will build on top of Auth0 Hooks.
 We are also planning to add support in Auth0 Hooks for the same things you use Auth0 Rules for today.

 ## Differences with Auth0 Rules